04th October 2019

 There are plenty of online resources available to give you important guidance along with offering inspiration for starting your new Section or Group.

 Use social media groups and pages such as 1st Facebook Scout Group for firsthand advice from fellow leaders and volunteers.
-Along with word-of-mouth tips, The Scouts and Girlguiding have published hugely useful resources on their websites for you to follow:
+Along with word-of-mouth tips, The Scouts have published hugely useful resources on their websites for you to follow:

 Take a look at The Scouts’ guide here.